QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     ksl(Cauchy())

-Notice how extreme observations are far more prevalent here than the previous figure
+Notice how extreme observations are far more prevalent here than the previous figure.

 Let's now have a look at the behavior of the sample mean